gallery

 • Hawaiʻi

-Additional Growth Environment Information
+Additional Habitat Information

 Though not as common as in the past, koa is still easily found in suitable habitat often a dominant component of native and alien mixed forests.
 Koa grows in dry to moist forests from 300 to 7,000 feet, occasionally as low as 80 feet and rarely as high as 8,000 feet.
 [1]

-Special Notes and Information
+leaf Special Features and Information

 Koa belongs to the third largest plant family, the Pea or Legume family (Fabaceae).
 There are two endemic species of Acacia in the Hawaiian Islands: Acacia koa and A. koaia.

 Koa resemble their smaller cousins koaiʻa, but there are some significant differences.
-(See Acacia koaia "Special Notes and Information")
+(See Acacia koaia "Special Notes and Information."

 Early Hawaiian Use